klebgenomics/KleborateModular/docs/source/modules.rst

 **Kleborate modules are divided into:**

 1. General Modules
-2. Modules for *Klebsiella pneumoniae* Species Complex
+2. Modules for *Klebsiella pneumoniae* species complex
-3. Modules for *Klebsiella oxytoca* Species Complex
+3. Modules for *Klebsiella oxytoca* species complex
-4. Modules for *Escherichia* Species Complex
+4. Modules for *Escherichia* species complex

 Details of how the modules work, and how to interpret the outputs, are given below.